puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_expressions.markdown

 ### `in`

 Resolves to `true` if the right operand contains the left operand.
-This operand is **case sensitive.** Accepts a [string][strings] as the left operand, and the following types of right operands:
+This operator is **case sensitive.** Accepts a [string][strings] as the left operand, and the following types of right operands:

 * [Strings][] --- Tests whether the left operand is a substring of the right.
 * [Arrays][] --- Tests whether one of the members of the array is identical to the left operand.